 - Tell and SELL your story.
-Your resume should tell the story of your career and be tailored towards the job you're applying for.
+Your resume should tell the story of your career and be tailored toward the job you're applying for.

 At the end of the day, you’re the best person for the job!
-I hope these resume formatting tips provided some insight to supporting the creation of your resume.
+I hope these resume formatting tips provided some insight to support the creation of your resume.

 As always, reach out if you have any questions at (619) 370-6687 or firstname.lastname@example.org.